Carreau/phd-dissertation/parts/roleofactin.rst

 particular found at the leading edge of the cell in the lamellipodia.
 It is such a network that is present in the bead system we will study hereafter.

-As for crosslinkers dendritic networks are able to carry force across single actin filament by the intermediary of Arp2/3.
+As for crosslinkers, dendritic networks are able to carry forces across single actin filaments by the intermediary of Arp2/3.
 Two dendritic network of Apr2/3 can also entangle and allow forces to be carried across them :cite:`Kawska2012`.